QuasarApp/SoundBand/README.md

-# Welcome to the AlcoParty!
+# Welcome to the SoundBand!
 # ![AlcoParty Logo](/resurses/icons/logo.png)

 ***************************
-## What is AlcoParty
+## What is SoundBand
-AlcoParty is a cross-platform application for synchronous music playback on all your devices. supported platform:
+SoundBand is a cross-platform application for synchronous music playback on all your devices. supported platform:
 1. Linux
 2. Android